 Dashboard Frequently Asked Questions

-Surveillance testing numbers reflect both testing of early-arriving, on-campus students beginning January 19, and community-wide testing beginning February 3.
+Surveillance testing numbers reflect both testing of early-arriving, on-campus students beginning January 19, and community-wide testing from February 3 to May 17, 2021.

 Villanova has a contact tracing program to provide health education and guidance to minimize the spread of the virus.
 They are guided by protocols to obtain symptom history and relevant health information of affected individuals.